-- A keychain using the aes-gcm-128 authentication algorithm must be attached only to MACSec interface for its static-SAK configured under MACSec mode "static" only. - A keychain using the aes-cmac-128 authentication algorithm must be attached only to MACSec interface for its Static Connectivity Association Key (static-CAK) using Pre-Shared key configured under MACSec mode "dynamic" only.
+- A keychain using the aes-gcm-128 authentication algorithm must be attached to MACsec interface for its static-SAK configured under MACsec mode "static" only. - A keychain using the AES-CMAC-128 or AES-CMAC-256 authentication algorithm can be attached to MACsec interface for its Static Connectivity Association Key (static-CAK) using Pre-Shared key configured under MACsec mode "dynamic" only.
+AES-CMAC-256 option would be supported only on platforms supporting 256-bit key.
+For more information on MACsec configuration, refer to the "Ethernet Port Commands" chapter in the OmniSwitch AOS Release & CLI Reference Guide.